 It will provide early spring color and (when properly deadheaded) will continue to provide bountiful blooms throughout the summer months for its bloom time.

 When planting, it’s smart to set up groupings of 3-5 plants about 12” – inches apart to provide an impressive display of texture and color.

 Create beautiful, garden borders by combining several different colors of low-growing Phlox.

 How To Prepare Your Garden For Phlox

-When planning to set these plants directly into your garden, be sure the soil is properly prepared.
+When planning to set these plants directly into your garden, be sure the soil is properly prepared and well drained.

 Use a tiller or a garden fork to loosen up the soil to a depth of about 12” – 15” inches.
 Turn in 2” – 4” inches of finished compost.